Three reasons to maximise your ISA before 5 April

 The graph below shows how different asset classes have performed compared to cash.
 Any balanced portfolio consisting of a mix of stocks and bonds, for example, would have outstripped cash returns by a good margin over the long term.
 Of course, investing comes with more risk than holding your money in a cash account, your investments may lose as well as gain value, and there are fees to consider.
 To better preserve your portfolio over the long term, it’s recommended to diversify your investments.

-Source: RBC Brewin Dolphin / LSEG Datastream
+Source: RBC Brewin Dolphin/LSEG Datastream

 Neither simulated nor actual past performance are reliable indicators of future performance.
 Performance is quoted before charges which will reduce illustrated performance.

-The almost 30-year period illustrated in the graph above (December 1996 to October 2023) saw the Bank of England base rate hit 7.5%1 and the stock market experiencing some significant downturns, including the bursting of the dot-com bubble, the global financial crisis and the Covid-19 pandemic.
+The almost 30-year period illustrated in the graph above (December 1996 to September 2025) saw the Bank of England base rate hit 7.5%1 and the stock market experiencing some significant downturns, including the bursting of the dot-com bubble, the global financial crisis and the Covid-19 pandemic.
 While we can’t predict what will happen over the next two decades, history suggests that stock market returns far exceed those on cash over long periods.

 Next steps